bobbui/order-management/README.md

 -  Add new order on desktop
 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/add_Order.png "Add new order on desktop")
 -  Add new order on mobile

 <img src="https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/add_Order-M.png" width="600">

 ###1)Keep track of all orders (total sales)
-All orders are displayed in table, default sorted by datetime in descending order.
+All orders are displayed in a table, default sorted by order time in descending order.
 -  View all orders on desktop:
 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/All_Orders.png "All orders on desktop")

 -  View all orders on mobile:

 <img src="https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/AllOrders-M.png" width="600">

 ###2) Group orders by type of orders (coffee or tea)
-Using “filter by type” to fitler order by drinks’ type: coffee or/and tea
+Using “filter by type” to group order by drinks’ type: coffee or/and tea

 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/All_Orders-GroupByType.png "Group orders by drink type")

 ###3) Group orders by type of size (tall, grande or venti)
-Using “filter by size” to fitler order by drinks’ size: tall, grande and/or venti
+Using “filter by size” to group order by drinks’ size: tall, grande and/or venti

 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/All_Orders-GroupBySize.png "Group orders by drink size")